CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 The other interesting number is 2020.
 Although we have passed more than half of the year there are only 5712 rated films and movies.
 2020 is definitely one of the most extraordinary years in history.
 Or they are so new, the people didn't have the time to watch them yet.
+Or both!

 You can chart a 5 year moving average of the total productions: